2019 NCAA Men's Lacrosse Tournament: Bracket, schedule, scores | NCAA.com

-The 2019 NCAA Men's Lacrosse Tournament first round field is set for this weekend.
-Below, find the tournament bracket, schedule and teams.
+Four teams are through to the national quarterfinals after the 2019 NCAA Men's Lacrosse Tournament started Saturday, May 11.
+Four more will advance in Sunday's first round games.
+Below, find the tournament bracket, schedule and scores.

 2019 NCAA Men's Lacrosse Tournament: Bracket